Bone density by Phil Wade

 A structured report-of-findings (ROF) giving you a strategy for help to reverse and a maintenance programme to help avoid a return of the porous bones

-Please contact firstname.lastname@example.org for instructions on how to work out your potential solution.
+Please contact firstname.lastname@example.org for information on how to work out your potential solution.

 “Evidence for avoidance of the problem”